fritzmg/contao-facebook-gallery/README.md

 ## Usage

 In order to be able to use the content element, you need to create a [Facebook App](https://developers.facebook.com) first.
 Then you can define the Facebook App ID and App Secret in the System Settings of Contao.
+Since 2018 you also need to submit the _[Page Public Content Access](https://developers.facebook.com/docs/apps/review/feature/#reference-PAGES_ACCESS)_ app permission for review, at least for public page albums.

 Within the content element, you can simply provide the URL to the Facebook album, or its Facebook ID.